 Project Proposal and Project Charter are two different documents and their purposes are different as well.
 Both of them are crucial project documents and hold very different positions within a project.
 However, many PMP aspirants mix up them because they sound quite similar.
-In this article we will clarify their differences.
+In this article, we will clarify their differences.

 The PMBOK Guide defines many project documents for different phases of a project’s life cycle.
 Each project document is associated with a particular knowledge area.
-Below are some project documents mentioned in PMBOK Guide.
+Below are some project documents mentioned in the PMBOK Guide.

 - Project Proposal